 - Five colors or more — Less than 1%

-Once you make your mind on the colors, don’t forget that there will certainly be moments when your logo be tested in the black and white.
-Hence, it is vital to make sure that your logo works just as fine in its black and white and grayscale versions.
+Once you decide on the colors, don’t forget that there will undoubtedly be moments when your logo will be tested in black and white.
+Hence, it is vital to ensure your logo works just as fine in its black-and-white and grayscale versions.

-If we take the example of PayPal, you can notice how the two shades of blue are used to make the distinction between the two Ps of PayPal.
+If we take the example of PayPal, we can notice how the two shades of blue distinguish between the two Ps of PayPal.
 However, soon as we look at its Black and White counterpart, we can see the essence disappearing and the logo turning into an absurd blob.